shaktilucifer/Erudite/README.md

 -  Search by ISBN number and choose books that match the page.
 - Need to add time take in minutes or hours to get granularity in stats
-- daily readaing journal sort like form
+- daily reading journal sort like form

+Worklog:
+01/06 - Added Input form for getting user input